-Once settled on his new 50 hectares of farmland, located west of Blenheim, David Bishell starting a thriving farm growing crops such as wheat, barley, oats, peas and potatoes on his newly acquired property.
+Once settled on his new 50 hectares of farmland, located west of Blenheim, David Bishell starting a thriving farm growing crops such as wheat, barley, oats, peas and potatoes on his property.
 He embraced early developed machinery such as ploughs, threshing machines and harvesters to increase productivity and reduce labour costs.
-He diversified into stock – sheep and cattle – and quickly became renown throughout NZ as a leading breeder of Lincoln and Romney sheep.
-In the 1920’s David began exporting animals to breeders in South Africa and South America.
+He diversified into livestock quickly gained a reputation as a leading breeder of Lincoln and Romney sheep.
+In the 1920s, David began exporting animals to breeders in South Africa and South America.

-In 1972 the family business was approached Montana wines (now Brancott Estate) visiting from Auckland who wanted to buy Caythorpe in its entirety.
-They declined and Montana ended up purchasing the neighbouring plots which became the very first large-scale vineyard in Marlborough.
+In 1972, the family business was approached by Montana wines (now Brancott Estate) to buy Caythorpe in its entirety.
+While the Bishell’s declined the offer, Montana purchased neighbouring plots and planted the first large-scale vineyard in Marlborough.
 This would create and drive the worldwide commercial success of New Zealand Sauvignon Blanc.

-After over thirty years as an established grower, Caythorpe Family Estate was established as a small producer of small parcel, super premium estate grown wines, with the assistance of Jeremy McKenzie as winemaker (500 cases produced only).
-The land use of Caythorpe is now approximately 60% winegrowing, 35% mixed cropping/animal production, and 5% cherry orchard.
-The addition of a wine brand to the business will ensure another chapter in the in the rich farming history of Caythorpe, and that will hopefully be continued into further generations…
+After over thirty years as an established grower, Caythorpe Family Estate was established in 2015 as a producer of small parcel, super-premium estate-grown wines, with the assistance of Jeremy McKenzie as winemaker (500 cases produced only).
+The addition of a wine brand to the business is another chapter in the in the rich farming history of Caythorpe.

 Our pick of the best wine from this producer: Sauvignon Blanc

 Interesting fact: Caythorpe wines quickly gained critical acclaim with the 2016 Sauvignon Blanc awarded Gold at the San Francisco International Wine Competition – the world’s largest international wine competition – in only their second ever vintage.